nigelredding/act65.github.io/_posts/2016-3-27-NDconvnet.md

 title: The N-D conv net
 ---

-Following on from my previous post on convolving over rotations (in the z axis), I want to expand on the idea of adding other dimensions to convolve.
+Following on from my previous post on convolving over rotations, I want to expand on the idea of adding other dimensions to convolve.

 # Feature invariance in new dimensions

 The motivation for this is; if we can make our features invariant to more irrelevant variables then we can learn faster, or from less data (as there are less parameters).

-A face is still a face, regardless of its size, position, rotation, position, colour, if half of it is occluded,
+E.g. A face is still a face, regardless of its size, position, rotation, position, colour, if half of it is occluded.

 ### Position (x,y)

 It is common practice to convolve over the two spatial dimensions of an image.
 The motivation being that the location of a feature in an image (e.g. face) does not effect whether or not it is that feature.

-A car is still a car if it is shyly in the bottom corner of the image and if it is proudly in the middle.
+A car is still a car if it is in the bottom corner of the image or in the middle.

 ### Rotation (z)